rayane-krachni/Fatura/README.md

-# Envoice Application
+# Invoice Application

 A new Flutter project.

 ## Application Description

-This project is a starting point for a Flutter application The main aim of this project is to Facilate the calculation and generate envoices.
+This project is a starting point for a Flutter application The main aim of this project is to Facilate the calculation and generate invoices.

 ### Tools used

 1-sqflite as Local DataBase.
 2-Provider For the state management.
-3-Pdf package to export the envoices.
+3-Pdf package to export the invoice.

 ### Main Features

 1-Authentification
 2-Create /Edit /Delete many objects.
 3-Calculation affected
-4-Generate Envoices
+4-Generate Invoices

 ### Main Screens